Bira/octopus-carnival/_drafts/lphr-scene-13.md

 surrender right now.
 Plus there's plenty more dungeon below and I want to get to that.
 So we can call the fight right away.

-## Turn 9
+## Turns 9-10

 Raul surrenders and begs for his life.
 After some discussion, they end up accepting it.
 None of them like Asmodeans very much but they also don't like killing surrendered opponents.
-The party strips him of his gear and possessions:
+The party strips him of his gear and possessions, which include a magic mace and a magical suit of armor, a gold unholy symbol, a bag of gems, and the ancient book he was studying in his office at Area E10.

-- A Balanced Dwarven Mace with Puissance 1.
-- A suit of brigandine armor with light cloth limb coverings, enchanged with Fortify 1 and Lighten 1.
-- An unholy symbol worth $1000 as jewelry.
-- 8 onyxes, each worth $250, for a total of $2000 worth of gems.
-- A rare sacred text for the dead god Aroden, worth $1000, in the museum offices where he was working when the alarm was raised.

 The party ends up locking Raul in the office, after checking that he can't escape through the boarded-up window.
 His gear and treasure they store behind the counter here, to take home later.

 No one picks up his armor or weapons right now, as they don't want to use gear festooned with Asmodean marks.
-They're going to "clean" it later.
+They're going to stash them in Area E9 for now and "clean" them later, after they're done with this place.